haley1229/Final-Project-1/README.md

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)

+Through Monte Carlo simulations, we identify the influence of number of bikes and charge rate on daily revenue and bike's usage, which is shown below.

 ![img](./images/revenue_heatmap.png)

 ![img](./images/duration_heatmap.png)

 ## Instructions on how to use the program: